 - At the Heart Institute: Coming for a Clinic Appointment

-- Cardiac Supportive and Palliative Care Program Guide (ongoing)
+- Cardiac Supportive and Palliative Care Program Guide (in progress)

 - Regional Palliative Consultation Team